JayanthiPalanichamy/Probability/README.md

-As A math student I want to represent the probability
+As A math student I want to represent the probability of getting a tail and not getting a tail.